 How many reliable miles are owners getting from their Jeep Wranglers?
 This article will discuss the potential problems you can expect after 100k miles and a few preventative maintenance measures you can take to ensure many happy miles with smiles in your Jeep.
-Is buying a Jeep Wrangler with 100K + miles considered to be the death sentence?
-We will cover what to look out for when buying a used Wrangler and if the high mileage affects your Jeeps resale value.
-Let’s see…
+Is buying a Jeep Wrangler with 100K + miles considered a death sentence?
+We’ll cover what to look out for when buying a used Wrangler and if the high mileage affects your Jeep’s resale value.

 Jeep Wrangler Known Issues

 Before purchasing a used Wrangler, forget about the mileage for a while as there are other more important issues you need to be aware of before mileage is even mentioned.
 The Wranglers are very well built engines however, certain year models were prone to have some reliability issues.
 For example, The Pre 2012 JK with the 3.8L V6 engines were prone to consuming oil.

 It was not uncommon to hear of gasket failures on the intake manifold as well as exhaust manifold cracking.
 These 3.8L engines can destroy piston rings and spin the main bearing with as little as 100,000 miles on the clock.
 Thoroughly inspect high-mileage versions before you commit.
 Even the newer 3.6L Pentastar engine has been known to burn oil.
 There were initial head issues on the 3.6L but these were recalled and rectified under warranty.